preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/dashboard/index.rst

 .. image:: dashboard-new.png

-As you would a page type, the first step is to add the layout.
+As you would a page type, the first step is to add the layout, using sections.
 See this page for more information: :doc:`Working with section and blocks </pages/page-types/working-with-sections-and-blocks/index>`

 All available blocks are listed on this page: :doc:`Blocks </blocks/index>`